DonaldMoran/PicoRetroDisplay/README.md

 ### License

-This project is licensed under the BSD-3-Clause License.
+This project is licensed under the MIT License.

 ---

-Feel free to customize this description further to better fit your project's specifics and goals.